Swetugg/swetugg-public/NewConfSetup.md

     1. `<h1 class="brand-heading">Swetugg <small>Göteborg</small></h1>`
     1. `<p class="intro-text">` change this to the correct date
     1. `<section id="previousLinks"` add a link to the previous conference (probably the one you copied the page from)
     1. Update `<a href="https://sessionize.com/swetugg-goteborg-2024" class="btn btn-default btn-lg">Call for Speakers</a>` to the correct sessionize link.
 And the date for CFP end found in the `<p>` above.
+Also have a look at if the `isCfpOpen` flag should be true or false, and if the text in the "Call for Speakers / Papers" section is correct.
     1. `<h3>Location</h3>` change the location below this tag.
     1. `<meta property="og:description" content="Swetugg Göteborg, a conference for dotnet developers October 2023" />`
 - `Now.cshtml`